t3ch4ngel/skills-communicate-using-markdown/index.md

 - [x] This is a completed item
 - [ ] This is an incomplete item
 - [ ] Introduce myself to the world

+# Link
+[Link](https://t3ch4ngel.github.io/skills-communicate-using-markdown/) to the website from the index.md file